mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 <div class="collapse">

-<p>Here are a few preliminary steps you would need to follow in order to get your development environment all ready for building you first app. </p>
+<p>Here are a few preliminary steps you would need to follow in order to get your development environment all ready for building your first app. </p>
 <h3>Download <a href="https://developer.android.com/sdk/installing/studio.html">Android Studio</a></h3>
 <hr />
 <h3>Create an Android Project on Android Studio</h3>